-- Quality of service The more power saved, the greater the effect on the quality of service.
-At the beginning of a call, the radio user needs to press PTT and wait before speaking, to give enough time for the receiver to come back on and for the transmitter to key up. - Configuring power saving You configure power saving when you define the channel profile that the base station will use.
+Response times The more power saved, the longer the response time.
+Initially, the radio user needs to press PTT and wait before speaking, to give enough time for the receiver to come back on and for the transmitter to key up.

+Configuring power saving You configure power saving when you define the channel profile that the base station will use.
 For each mode, you specify Rx cycling (how long the receiver stays switched off before it wakes up to check if there is a valid signal and the Tx keyup time.
 In addition, you specify how long the base station must be idle before it enters Sleep and Deep Sleep modes.
 The exact amount of power saved varies, depending on the model of base station and the pattern of traffic.
 Task Manager is the 'brains' of the base station.
 When something changes, Task Manager carries out actions based on the intelligence contained in its list of tasks.
 Each task defines what you want the base station to do in response to a particular event.